Lachee/discord-rpc-csharp/README.md

 **Unity3D Game Engine**

-Download the Unity Package for a quick setup [DiscordRPC_Unity.unitypackage](https://github.com/Lachee/discord-rpc-csharp/raw/master/DiscordRPC_Unity.unitypackage).
-This maybe a older version of the project.
+Download the Unity Package for a quick setup from the [Artifacts](https://ci.appveyor.com/project/Lachee/discord-rpc-csharp/build/artifacts).
+For a older stable version, you can also try the [commited package](https://github.com/Lachee/discord-rpc-csharp/raw/master/DiscordRPC_Unity.unitypackage) (I personally recomend the appvoyer as this maybe a older version of the project).

 Unity3D has a limitation with its managed version of pipes.
 It does not support asynchronous mode (even in .NET 4.6) and will block waiting for a read to finish.
 Aborting a read will cause a hard freeze of the editor.